 Course Two: Observation, Assessment & Evaluation

-This course includes discussions and practical application of techniques and tools for observation, assessment, and evaluation of individual children, curriculum, learning environments.
+This course includes discussions and practical application of techniques and tools for observation, assessment, and evaluation of individual children, curriculum, and learning environments.
 Systems for planning, goal setting, and monitoring provide continuous information on the quality of the program, educators, and child outcomes.
-The course meets the requirements for Wisconsin Model Early Standards, or your state’s Early Learning Standards which is used to guide expectations for supervisory and teaching staff and support continuous quality improvement.
+The course meets the requirements for Wisconsin Model Early Standards, or your state’s Early Learning Standards, to guide expectations for supervisory and teaching staff and support continuous quality improvement.

 Course Three: Designing Environments for Learning

 This course focuses on how environments are both physical and cultural and are an important part of producing excellent quality programs.
 They reflect the program’s philosophy and either assist or hinder children’s learning.
 This course uses the Wisconsin Model Early Standards, or your state’s Early Learning Standards as a framework for program quality and for both supervisory and teaching staff expectations.